evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 report.save_html("file.html")
 ```

-You can also specify a defined path.
+You can also specify the path where to save the file.

 ## Troubleshooting